bartbutenaers/node-red-contrib-ui-babylonjs-3d/README.md

 | :warning: THIS IS AN EXPERIMENTAL NODE:  |
 |:---------------------------|
 + The API can still change, which means existing flows need to be changed manually.
-+ ***Starting from 5/3/2021 I won't be able to develop for a few months, so don't expect any response/fixes/developments soon!***
-+ When you have a feature request, it is always a big help if you can have a looka at the BabylonJs docs and provide me some info to get started.
-+ Before posting a new Github issue, check whether the same issue hasn't been reported already.
 + This node is far from finished, and will certainly contain bugs.
 So keep that in mind while testing!
 + ***THIS NODE IS NOT AVAILABLE ON NPM OR IN THE NODE-RED PALETTE (SEE INSTALLATION COMMAND BELOW)!!!***
 + Only a small part of the BabylonJs API has been implemented in this node at the moment.
+Since I don't have time to implement the entire API, I will add new features when people explicit request them.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):